dsoellinger/Advanced-Algorithms-and-Data-Structures/5_Randomized_Data_Structures_for_Searching.md

 ### Balanced-Tree

 A rooted binary tree is (height-balanced) if either it has no proper subtrees or if
-- it has two proper subtreees and the heights of both subtrees differ by not more than 1, or if
+- it has two proper subtrees and the heights of both subtrees differ by not more than 1, or if
 - it has exactly one proper subtree of height 0 and if
 - all proper subtrees are height-balanced.